RIM Working Lands Cattle Photo

 Clean Water Land & Legacy logo

 The purpose of the Working Lands RIM Easement pilot program is to protect and promote perennial vegetation land cover for the benefit of surface and groundwater through “working lands” easements.
-For the pilot program, “working lands” is defined as lands that are used for haying or grazing.
+For the pilot program, “working lands” is defined as lands that are used predominantly for grazing.
 This program is focused on the Chippewa River, Crow Wing River, Long Prairie River, Mississippi River (Brainerd), Pine River, and Redeye River watersheds.
 The Pine, Crow Wing and Redeye River watersheds have been ranked as priority source water protection areas in Minnesota.
 The U.S. Forest Service’s Forests, Water and People Analysis (2009) lists the Pine and Crow Wing River watersheds as top-ranking watersheds in Minnesota for their ability to produce clean water (APCW).
 Significant detail will be identified in the management plans; including, but not limited to, a grazing management plan that protects the form and function of grassland ecological values; groundwater and surface water hydrology management (no net change due to land practices); adaptations for climate variability; promotion of soil health; and allowance for other compatible conservation practices over time.

 Program Details